zoe3351/module14-git-branches/README.md

 Will create a new branch called `branch_name` (replace this, including the brackets, with whatever name you want).
 Note that if you run `git branch` again you'll see that this _hasn't actually changed what branch you're on_.
 In fact, all you've done is created a new _reference_ (like a new variable!) that refers to the current commit as the given branch name.

-- You can almost think of this like creating a new variable called `branch_name` and assigning the latest commit to that!
-Almost like you wrote `new_branch <- my_last_commit`.
+- You can think of this like creating a new variable called `branch_name` and assigning the latest commit to that!
+Almost like you wrote `new_branch = my_last_commit`.

 - If you're familiar with [LinkedLists](https://en.wikipedia.org/wiki/Linked_list), it's a similar idea to changing a pointer in those.